-The historic City of York is just minutes away, providing girls with the opportunity to experience theatres, art galleries, cinemas, shopping, a variety of museums and the famous city walls that date from the 12th century.
+The historic City of York is just minutes away, and on weekends girls have the opportunity to experience theatres, art galleries, cinemas, shopping, a variety of museums and the famous city walls that date from the 12th century.
 Within Yorkshire, girls can experience beautiful British landscapes including coastline and three national parks.
 London and Edinburgh are just two hours away by direct train.